-If two or more people, from the same company or institution enroll in the extrusion course, each is entitled to a 10% discount of the registration fee.
+If two or more people, from the same company or institution, enroll in the extrusion course, each is entitled to a 10% discount on the registration fee.
 To receive the discount, registrations must be submitted together.
 Students attending the extrusion course can receive a 20% discount by enclosing a written endorsement of their student status from a professor.

 This course is also offered with simultaneous translation from English to Portuguese.

 Click here to register for this course if you require translation.